ChenS0407/test/reference/faqs/pipelines/error/plugin.md

    ① This is the old version of the checkout plug-in problem, has been fixed.

-   ② If an error occurs, the error is caused by the inconsistency between the bcprov-jdk version on the Blue Shield server and that on the builder.
+   ② If an error occurs, the error is caused by the inconsistency between the bcprov-jdk version on the BKCI server and that on the builder.

    Please check whether the version is consistent:

    Builder: agent directory

-   Blue shield server: / data/bkce/ci/ticket/lib /
+   BKCI server: / data/bkce/ci/ticket/lib /

    If not, reinstall the construction machine agent to solve the problem.